 Under ANCSA, Congress created Native corporations, including ASRC, as profit-making entities "to provide benefits to its shareholders who are Natives or descendants of Natives or to its shareholders' immediate family members who are Natives or descendants of Natives to promote the health, education or welfare of such shareholders or family members."
 Consistent with this unique mandate, ASRC is committed both to providing sound financial returns to our shareholders in the form of jobs and dividends, and to preserving our Iñupiat way of life, culture and traditions, including the ability to hunt for food to provide for our communities.

 A portion of our corporate revenues are invested in initiatives that aim to promote and support an educated shareholder base, healthy communities and sustainable local economies.
-Our perspective is based on the dual realities that our Iñupiat culture and communities depend upon a healthy ecosystem and the subsistence resources it provides and upon present and future oil and gas development as the foundation of a sustained North Slope economy.
-Perhaps however it is useful to see how Native corporations are related to Alaska Native tribes and local communities and governments.
+Our perspective is based on the dual realities that our Iñupiat culture and communities depend upon a healthy ecosystem and the subsistence resources it provides, and upon present and future oil and gas development as the foundation of a sustained North Slope economy.